Revisions to U.S. Munitions Import List Published

 Major Milestone Reached as First Pair of Final Rules Publish

 On April 16, 2013, the first pair of rules implementing Export Control Reform were published.
-These rules include final versions of the “Specially Designed” and “Transition” rules, as well as revisions to USML Categories VIII (Aircraft) and XIX (Gas Turbine Engines).
+These rules include final versions of the “Specially Designed” and “Transition” rules, as well as revisions to USML Categories VIII (Aircraft), XIX (Gas Turbine Engines), XVII (Classified Articles and Technical Data), and XXI (Miscellaneous Articles).
 These rules were subjected to an extensive review by Congress and are the first category rewrites to be published in final form; as such, they are the first completed step toward the creation of a Single Control List.
 The State and Commerce versions of these rules are now available online, and more information can be obtained on the State Department website.

 March 29, 2013